 The Holy Spirit

 The third Person of the Trinity indwells believers, empowering us to live the Christian life (Acts 1:8).
 The baptism in the Holy Spirit is distinct, though not necessarily separate, from salvation (Acts 8:16, Acts 10:44-47), and is available to every believer (Luke 11:13).
 The gifts of the Spirit are given for personal edification (1 Cor.
 14:4), and for the building up of the Body of Christ (Eph.
 4:11-12).

 Jews and Gentiles

 The Jews, descendants of Abraham through Isaac and Jacob, are the special Chosen People of God (Gen. 12:1-3).
 Believers in Jesus Christ become the spiritual children of Abraham (Gal.
 3:7); however, this in no way detracts from God's original covenant with Abraham's physical children (Rom.
 11:1).
 It is not necessary for Gentile believers to observe the Law of Moses or Jewish customs (Acts 21:25).

 Jesus Christ will return to earth and reign with his saints for a thousand years (Rev. 20:4, Rev. 22:12).
 At the end of this period, all the dead will be resurrected and stand before the throne of God for judgment (Rev. 20:12).
 The heavens and the earth will be destroyed by fire, making way for new heavens and a new earth (2 Pet.
 3:12-13).

-The spirits of all humans will live forever.
-The saved will dwell eternally with God in his home, known as Heaven (Rev. 22:5).
-The lost will dwell forever with Satan in a place of torment, darkness and separation known as Hell (Rev. 20:15).
+The spirits of all humans will exist consciously forever.
+The saved will live eternally with God in his home, known as Heaven (Rev. 22:5).
+The lost will be forever with Satan in a place of torment, darkness and separation known as Hell (Rev. 20:15).